-- 1.3 Councils goals in co-ordinating and managing the procuring of goods and services are to: - Conform with any Statutory provisions; - Project the Council in a business-like manner; and - Maximise ratepayer benefit from public funds committed.
+Councils goals in co-ordinating and managing the procuring of goods and services are to:

+- Conform with any Statutory provisions; - Project the Council in a business-like manner; and - Maximise ratepayer benefit from public funds committed.

-2. PURPOSES
+2. PURPOSE

-- 2.1 To ensure that funds for the facilitation and delivery of services are used effectively through the buying of necessary goods and services. - 2.2 To ensure that funds are not used to subsidise any particular private enterprise or other supplier.

-2.3 To ensure that all potential suppliers have reasonable access to Council purchasing through a public advertising policy or other means as may be appropriate.

-- 2.4 To encourage competitive pricing. - 2.5 Land Transport f New Zealand Transport Agency (NZTA) funded work is procured in accordance with NZTA - 2.62.5Land Transport New Zealand Competitive Procedure requirements and Councils' procurement strategy, policies and procedures. - 2.72.6 To recognise service and warranty benefits and provisions of local support, and "buy local" where prices are competitive. - 2.92.7To ensure that Council supplies are obtained under the most favourable conditions by coordinating the sourcing and purchase of supplies. - 2.8 To endeavour to protect Council from loss or damage as a result of financial failure or unique influence by other parties by demonstrating integrity and compliance with legislation. - 2.9 To ensure control of purchase orders and their subsequent payment within the authorities delegated by Council and the budgetary amounts authorised. - 2.10 To ensure that goods and services are made available with the minimum of delay.
+- To ensure that funds for the facilitation and delivery of services are used effectively through the buying of necessary goods and services. - To ensure that funds are not used to subsidise any particular private enterprise or other supplier. - To ensure that all potential suppliers have reasonable access to Council purchasing through a public advertising policy or other means as may be appropriate. - To encourage competitive pricing. - New Zealand Transport Agency (NZTA) funded work is procured in accordance with NZTA Competitive Procedure requirements and Councils' procurement strategy, policies and procedures. - To recognise service and warranty benefits. - To ensure that Council supplies are obtained under the most favourable conditions by coordinating the sourcing and purchase of supplies. - To endeavour to protect Council from loss or damage as a result of financial failure or unique influence by other parties by demonstrating integrity and compliance with legislation. - To ensure control of purchase orders and their subsequent payment within the authorities delegated by Council and the budgetary amounts authorised. - To ensure that goods and services are made available with the minimum of delay.